terraquad/terraquad/README.md

 ## Projects I work on

 This is a list of projects I'm working on:
  - Crediton: A free, cross-platform game engine for 2D, 3D and VR games.
-(Language: Zig)
  - Tromei: Modern and elegant programming language which is transpiled to other languages.
 The primary use case is game development.
-(Language: Haxe)
  - ShadyScript: A multiplatform shading language used by Crediton.
-(Language: Haxe)
  - Visuality: A visual scripting interface for Crediton.
 It supports Flowcharts and block based structures.
-(Language: Kotlin)

 ### Stats